Virac, Catanduanes: Spanish period

 It was the Spanish conquistador Juan de Salcedo who first brought Spanish galleons to the waters of Catanduanes in 1573.
 His purpose then was to capture and punish pirates who carried on their nefarious trade in Camarines Sur, Sorsogon and Western Catanduanes.
 His galleon returned a few weeks later – this time, his mission was to spread the Catholic faith.

 While at bay, the port guard saw smoke rising from the mountain Eli.
 After dropping anchor, the Spaniards tracked down footprints from the shore which reached a sitio called Vidak.
 They eventually came upon a large kaingin in Timbean, situated between the barangays of Danicop and Calatagan.

 The chieftain of the village had his hut built a little above a spring which still exists today.
 There was a reception hall conveniently shaded by a tree known as sambong.
 This tree eventually served as the guidon to the couple's place.

 It is said that the Spaniards could not approach the hut of the chieftain because of three huge fierce-looking dogs and several guards who had their spears drawn toward the foreigners.
 However, the Spaniards determined to succeed in their mission, returned the threatening acts of the natives with gesture of friendship.

 A piece of "onchita" was offered to the chieftain as a gift; but this was rejected by the chieftain when his wife said “we have many pieces of gold in our kingdom”.
 A silver piece was next offered, but this was similarly rejected by the chieftain and his wife.
 Reaching for some refined sugar, the Spaniards let the natives taste the sweetness of the substance.
 The chieftain's wife liked the taste.
 Thus begun the “sweet” relation between the natives and the Spaniards.

 Soon after the first encounters, the Spaniards started giving the natives provisions not found in the chieftain's hut, such as more sugar and clothing.
 After the seed of friendship had taken roots, the Spaniards began spreading their message of Christianity.
 Lumibao was baptized as Jose and Milbigan as Maria.
 Their son, who lived at the bank of Macacao, was converted to Christianity with the name of Mariano.

 Records regarding the Christianization of Virac were lost, reportedly due to vandalism by the Moros.
 The history of this capital town began to be accurately recorded only from the year 1755.
+The year 1818 census shows that Virac had 1,581 native families and 91 Spanish-Filipino families.